vivaansinghvi07/fractal-points/README.md

 This function generates an image of the mandelbrot set, with varying degrees of depth and the option to have a border.

 ### Inputs
 - `Depth`: This is the number of times the function iterates.
 A higher depth is a more accurate Mandelbrot set.
+Recommended: Less than 200.
 - `Bounds (x1 x2 y1 y2)`: This is the bounds between which points are generated.
+Recommended: -2 0.5 -1 1.
 - `Point Count`: This is the number of points generated.
+Recommended: < 100000 if making a border, otherwise, as high as you want.
 - `Only show a border?:` If answered yes, you will be displayed with a border of the Mandelbrot set rather than the filled in set itself.

 ### Output